 11 ways to be a good stay at home wife

 1. START YOUR DAY OFF WITH GOD’S WORD

-Start every day digging into the Word of God and spending time in prayer.
-You might be amazed at what a difference it makes to your productivity, attitude, and the total outcome of your day.
+Starting every day in the Word of God (don’t have a good Bible yet?
+I use this study Bible and LOVE the way it explains things) will help you start your day on the right foot and with your head screwed on straight.
+You’ll be amazed at what a difference it makes in your productivity, attitude, and the total outcome of your day.

 2. GET DRESSED

 If you think being a stay at home wife gives you a pass to stay in your PJs all day, think again.

 (Sure, you could stay in your pajamas all day, but really, you don’t want to be THAT person, do you?)